-People think I’m arrogant but I stand for who I am, says R Ashwin
+Watch: People think I’m arrogant but I stand for who I am, says R Ashwin

-Indian cricketer Ravichandran Ashwin has been one of the most active players on social media during the national lockdown put in place to tackle the coronavirus pandemic.
+Indian cricketer Ashwin Ravichandran has been one of the most active players on social media during the national lockdown put in place to tackle the coronavirus pandemic.
 While cricket has been on hiatus since March, Ashwin has made the most of his time at home by interacting with fans, his teammates and other celebrities.

 Talking to sports broadcaster Radhakrishnan Sreenivasan on The RK Show, Ashwin said he started his Instagram Live series Reminisce with Ash to better connect with his fans and spread some positivity during the lockdown.